Rajpratik71/Mininet-wiki/Mininet/Download.md

 Download and Get Started with Mininet!
 =======================================

-The easiest way to get started is to download a pre-packaged Ubuntu VM.
+The easiest way to get started is to **download a pre-packaged Ubuntu VM**.
 This VM includes a modified kernel, all OpenFlow binaries and tools pre-installed, plus tweaks to the kernel configuration to support larger Mininet networks.

 Option 1: Mininet VM Installation (recommended)